Public and Patients

 To practice medicine in the United States, doctors must be licensed by the states in which they work.
 However, being licensed does not indicate whether a doctor is qualified to practice in a specific medical specialty.
 One of the best ways to know if your doctor has the qualifications to provide care in a specialty is to find out if he or she is board-certified and participating in activities to stay up-to-date with the latest advances in medicine and patient care.

 Each board-certified family physician earns initial Board Certification by passing a written examination created and administered by the American Board of Family Medicine.
-This is just the first step in the career-long learning and assessment process required by the rigorous ABFM Maintenance of Certification for Family Physicians (MC-FP) program.
+This is just the first step in the career-long learning and assessment process required by the rigorous ABFM Family Medicine Certification (FMC) program.
 To maintain Board Certification, a family physician must actively keep pace with the latest advances in his or her specialty and demonstrate best practices for patient safety, communications and ethics.

 Board-certified family physicians have demonstrated the ability and the commitment to lifelong learning, which is necessary to provide the high quality care that every patient deserves.